Biyuram Wahge: Member of the Legislative Assembly

-In the 2017 Arunachal Pradesh Legislative Assembly by-election, Wahge was given a BJP ticket to contest from Pakke-Kessang Vidhan Sabha constituency.
-Bypoll to this constituency was necessitated following the rejection of Indian National Congress politician and the former Deputy Chief Minister of Arunachal Pradesh Kameng Dolo's plea by the Supreme court against a judgement of the Guwahati High Court declaring the election of Dolo in the 2014 Arunachal Pradesh Legislative Assembly election void.
-Dolo also contested the bypoll from the same constituency but lost against Wahge.
+In the 2017 Arunachal Pradesh Legislative Assembly by-election, Wahge was given a BJP ticket to contest the Pakke-Kessang Vidhan Sabha constituency. following the rejection of Indian National Congress politician and former Deputy Chief Minister of Arunachal Pradesh Kameng Dolo's plea by the Supreme court against a judgement of the Guwahati High Court declaring Dolo's election in the 2014 Arunachal Pradesh Legislative Assembly election void.
+Dolo also contested the by-election from the same constituency but lost against Wahge.